 Promoting your business is essential if you want potential customers to know you exist.
 But where do you start?
-Personal recommendations can be one of the most effective forms of publicity.
-This is why you must ensure your customers are left satisfied every time they deal with your business.
+Personal recommendations can be one of the most effective forms of publicity, which is why you must ensure your customers are left satisfied every time they deal with your business.

 Online marketing involves making best use of your website (including optimising it for search engines such as Google), as well as including email marketing and electronic newsletters, online/pay-per-click advertising, and using social media websites such as Twitter, Facebook, Pinterest, LinkedIn and Vine.

-Key 'offline' marketing options include advertising, direct mail, leafleting (which still works very well for some businesses), public relations (PR) and networking (including visiting and having a presence at fairs, trade shows and exhibitions).
+Key 'offline' marketing options include advertising, direct mail, leafleting (which still works very well for some businesses), public relations (PR) and networking (including visiting and taking a stand at fairs, trade shows and exhibitions).

-Marketing should be part of your everyday business culture, right from the moment you decide to start up.
-Having a marketing plan can increase your chances of success, but it doesn’t need to be complex, just something that sets out your goals and strategy, structures your efforts and enables measurement.
+Marketing should be part of your everyday business culture.
+Having a marketing plan can increase your chances of success, but it doesn’t need to be complex, just something that sets out your goals and strategy, structures your efforts and enables you to measure success.

 Market research enables you to identify those you want to sell to (your ‘target market’) or those most likely to buy from you.
-Segmenting customers into distinct groups enables you to finely tune your marketing efforts.
+Segmenting customers into distinct groups enables you to finely tune your marketing.

 Ahead of launch, you must make potential customers aware you’re about to start a new business.
 Having work or sales lined up can help you get your business off to a flying start.